 3. Is this problem severely affecting my work?

 Are you crying at your desk?
 Is this problem preventing you from getting your work done?
-If the answer is yes, proceed by confronting the issue.
-If someone touches you, threatens you, or exhibits any dangerous or harassing behaviours, go to Human Resources right away.
+If the answer is yes, you should consider confronting the issue or seeking help immediately.

 If someone exhibits any dangerous or harassing behaviours, go to Human Resources right away.